All Episodes

 And when Obama does it, it's called caving.

-Not everybody loves compromise, I'm told.
+Now, everybody loves compromise, I'm told.

-So Obama's gonna compromise with the Republicans.
+So Obama's going to compromise with the Republicans.

-We're going to extend all Bush era tax rates in exchange for Obama's extended unemployment benefits and his stupid little start treaty.
+We're going to extend all Bush-era tax rates in exchange for Obama's extended unemployment benefits and his stupid little start treaty.

 And everybody's upset that Obama's caving.

-But you see, ladies and gentlemen, they don't, because compromise doesn't mean compromise.
+But you see, ladies and gentlemen, they don't because compromise doesn't mean compromise.

 Compromise means Republicans cave in.